Fogo Island Inn's unique design was inspired by traditional Atlantic Canadian outport architecture.

 Fogo Island Inn came to be for all the right reasons.
 The brainchild of high-tech entrepreneur and native Newfoundlander Zita Cobb, it was conceived as a way to save one of Canada’s oldest rural cultures.
 Job opportunities on the island had plummeted with the crash of the cod industry, and the population had dwindled to half its size in just a few decades.
 Enter a daring idea to build a lodge that belongs to the local people—a social business that funnels all surplus profits back into Fogo Island.
 The inn would exist in symbiosis with the local community, employing its people, celebrating its traditions, and offering guests an honest, authentic experience with an outport culture that remains little changed over the centuries.
 The result has been a wonderful renaissance of traditional woodworking, weaving, quilting, and other crafts, and the once-threatened community now thrives—precisely by embracing the customs that define them.

 Each of our lodges has created a special complimentary experience offered exclusively to guests who visit through a National Geographic Expedition.
 At Fogo Island Inn, National Geographic guests are offered an inclusive, in-depth look at the compelling story of Fogo Island.
-Spend time with a community elder who endured life on the island during the depletion of the cod population, which led to resettlement for many Fogo families.
+Spend time with a Community Host who endured life on the island during the depletion of the cod population, which led to resettlement for many Fogo families.
 After hearing a firsthand account of this pivotal period in the island’s history, head to the lodge cinema with your host to watch a documentary on the resettlement.
 Then join a lodge chef on a hike to a root cellar, and return to the kitchen to help prepare a seasonal dish for lunch.